blhmr/BareDB/README.md

 } point;

 int main(void) {
+    // Open the database
     table_t table;
     bare_open(&table, "database.db", sizeof(point));

-    point p = {.x = 5, .y = 10};
+    // Create a point struct with specific values point p = {.x = 5, .y = 10};

-    bare_insert(&table, &p);
+    // Insert the point struct into the database bare_insert(&table, &p);

+    // Close the database
     bare_close(&table);

+    return 0;
 }
 ```

+## Examples

+See the examples directory for usage examples.

+Contributing

+Contributions are welcome!
+Feel free to open issues, submit pull requests, or provide feedback.

+## License

+BareDB is licensed under the MIT License.
+See the LICENSE file for details.